gws/docker-dynamodb-local/README.markdown

 `tools/run-dev` is available if you want to daemonize the container for development.

+Other tags can be found on [Docker Hub](https://hub.docker.com/r/gordonstratton/dynamodb-local/).

 ## Updating

 For the sake of reproducible builds, the versioned tarball pointed to by the